Oklahoma Democrats introduce legislation to allow student-athletes to be compensated

 OKLAHOMA CITY, Okla.
-(KNWA) – An Oklahoma Democrat has introduced legislation to allow collegiate athletes to be compensated for their image or likeness.
+(KFTA) – An Oklahoma Democrat has introduced legislation to allow collegiate athletes to be compensated for their image or likeness.

 State Rep. Mickey Dollens (D-OKC) introduced legislation that would allow Oklahoma collegiate student-athletes to be compensated.